aerdman1/henryhowler/docs/Through the Decades/2000s-1/stories-1/making-stories-in-ohiopyle-pennsylvania.md

 As he soared, he shouted: “I’m gonna do iiiiiit!”
 He popped up from the water with a huge grin—pure joy and pride on his face.
 Then he did it again.
 And again.
 And again.

 When we got home, Peter retold the story—every jump, every rapid, every rescue—with the kind of energy only a nine-year-old can bring.
 I smiled, and listened.
-He bagged his story, and it was a good one.
+He added some great stories to his collection that day.

 <Image align="center" border={false} src="https://files.readme.io/72fc5a6de462b74a6aefea98061d852b520a581511d8525a2a893c224d1c86d9-ffffff.gif" />